Elfoslav/codermania/README.md

 If you have local MongoDB installed, you can run this project with `run.sh` script: `./run.sh`.
 Otherwise run app with `meteor --settings settings.json`

+###CoffeeScript

+If you don't know [CoffeeScript](http://coffeescript.org/), you can use [js2.coffee](http://js2.coffee/) to translate JS to Coffee and Coffee to JS.
+See my workflow: https://youtu.be/ghYWuUaD3rc

 ###Feature requests

 I don't know what is the best for feature requests.
 [Trello](https://trello.com/b/h3c4Il6k/codermania) or [Github issues](https://github.com/Elfoslav/codermania/issues)?